ali7832/-agent-rag-eval-platform-/README.md

 # Agent RAG Evaluation Platform

-Production-minded Retrieval-Augmented Generation platform for document ingestion, retrieval, answer generation, and quality evaluation.
+PRetrieval-Augmented Generation platform for document ingestion, retrieval, answer generation, and quality evaluation.

-This repository is built as a portfolio-grade AI engineering project: clean architecture, HTTP API, CLI workflows, SQLite persistence, Docker deployment, CI, tests, sample corpus, and evaluation harness.

 ## What it demonstrates